gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-KEY Management MAY use other mechanism than what provided by SCTP Crypto Chunks, in any case the mechanism for KEY Management MUST be specified in the Cypher Specification document for that specific Protection Engine.
+KEY Management MAY use other mechanism than what provided by SCTP Crypto Chunks, in any case the mechanism for KEY Management MUST be specified in the Cipher Specification document for that specific Protection Engine.

 Out-of-band communication between Protection Engines MAY exploit the